ayinde07/GettingAndCleaningDat/CodeBook.md

       Summarizing the data

-For each subject/activity pair, all the data points for a given column were averaged together and the resultant data frame written to file.
+For each subject/activity pair, all the data points for a given column were averaged together and the resulting data frame written to file.
  ----
       Data Column Description

-The first two columns are for identifying the person and the activity they were engaging in for the data collection.
+The first two columns identify the person and the activity engaged in.

 Subject - Identifier for the subject providing the data, ranging from 1 to 30.
 Activity - A label for the level activity of a data point.
 One of "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", or "LAYING".